zhpn1024/ribotish/README.rst

 The output is a txt file all differential TIS results that fit the thresholds.
 Some of the columns are:

 :FoldChange:	Fold change value after normalization, 'None' if either count is 0
-:DiffPvalue:	Binomial differential test p-value, one-sided.
+:DiffPvalue:	Binomial differential test p-value, one tailed.
 :DiffQvalue:	BH correction q-value of DiffPvalue

 Other useful links